 If you’re whipping up this brunch favorite, dedicate yourself to going all out in the making of it and follow the principle I’ve learned in recent years: Moderation.

-After years of doing it wrong, I now know that biscuits and gravy are all about moderation for me — loading up one biscuit (instead of the three I was eyeing) with just enough gravy and then savoring those flavors throughout breakfast and not going back for seconds or thirds like I used to.
+After years of doing it wrong, I have learned that biscuits and gravy are all about moderation–loading up one biscuit (instead of the original three I was eyeing) with just enough gravy, then savoring those flavors throughout breakfast and not going back for seconds or thirds.

 Interested in taking a walk on the Southern side for breakfast?